 float Field

 This field stores and abstracts away value of floating poing type with IEEE 754 encoding.
-The <float> field has all the properties as well as extra properties and elements described below.
+The <float> field has all the common properties as well as extra properties and elements described below.

 Underlying Type